Vishal73040/BotBrowser/profiles/profile-configs.md

 - All string fields support multi-purpose values: string literal (`"auto"`, `"real"`, or custom), or object schema when more parameters are needed.
 - If a field is omitted, BotBrowser uses profile defaults where appropriate.
 - Values in the `configs` block **override** equivalent command-line arguments like `--window-size`, `--window-position`, etc.
+- **uaFullVersion Tip**: When JavaScript calls `navigator.userAgentData.fullVersion`, BotBrowser will replace the default value with this field.
+Ensure that the specified full version corresponds to the Chromium engine’s major version (e.g., Chromium 138 → full version should begin with “138.”).
+You can look up the latest full version for each major release on https://chromiumdash.appspot.com/releases.

 ---